Hemp is one of the least understood gifts to humanity and the Earth.

 Hemp seeds contain 33% pure digestible protein, providing readily available amino acids for building and repairing tissue.
 Hemp seed protein is comprised of 65% high-quality edestin protein, the most potent protein of any plant source, 35% albumin protein, and glutamic acid.
 The globulin edestin in hemp seed closely resembles the globulin in blood plasma and is compatible with the human digestive system.
 It is vital to the maintenance of a healthy immune system and is also used to manufacture antibodies.
 Albumin is a protein manufactured by the liver and it makes up a large portion of blood plasma protein.
 Albumin is essential for regulating body fluid in body tissues.
 Glutamic Acid is an amino acid that plays a key role in cellular metabolism.
 It is also the most abundant excitatory neurotransmitter in the nervous system.

-The Holmes Family company PLANET HEMP, was the originator of Hemp Protein Powder.
-Our proprietary mechanical process brings the protein content to average 50% per serving.
 Our milling and sifting process took years to perfect in order to keep the temperature low, keeping the enzymes intact and the hemp protein powder “whole and delicious”.
 Whole hemp seeds are pressed for oil and the hemp seed “cake” that is left over, is milled at less than 40 degrees C and most of the fiber is sifted off.
 This yields a higher protein content while minimizing fiber and oil content.

 What are Essential Fatty Acids (EFAs)?